CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ### EEG Acquisition Module

  [OpenBCI board](https://openbci.com/?utm_source=google&utm_medium=cpc&utm_campaign=716348300&utm_content=openbci&gclid=Cj0KCQiA-eeMBhCpARIsAAZfxZBwfN8ei8seomxZ255WDN04UvwYix6hzXr-pJoc7drJViXE77-MirIaAnfWEALw_wcB) (Biosensingboard Cyton with Daisy) is used as EEG Acquisition Module.
-The EEG acquisition module acquire sound onset trigger and EEG signal by 16 channels.
+The EEG acquisition module acquire sound onset trigger and EEG signals by 16 channels.
 Acquired data are sent to PC via bluetooth USB dongle and streamed through the [Brainflow](https://github.com/brainflow-dev/brainflow) which in open-source data acquisition software.
-To perform our online AAD task, you refer to follow code file:  `AcquisitionOpenBCI.ino`
+In order to carry out the functions mentioned above, you need to proceed with uploading follow code to the EEG Acquisition Module:  `AcquisitionOpenBCI.ino`

-   You can find the OpenBCI Tutorial and Library to program OpenBCI board.
+   The OpenBCI Tutorial and Library can be found on the website provided by OpenBCI Inc., as indicated below.
   >
   > https://docs.openbci.com/docs/02Cyton/CytonProgram
   >